PythonUser-ux/Vox-Codei/README.md

 ## Vox-Codei
-A solution to the game proposed in the following website https://www.codingame.com/training/hard/vox-codei-episode-1. <br>
+A solution to the game proposed in the following [website](https://www.codingame.com/training/hard/vox-codei-episode-1). <br>
 The chosen is Prolog.